Manual Worker & Construction Resume Template for Site, Warehouse and Labor Roles

 Reflect the pace and physical reality of the job

-A construction site resume does not read exactly like a warehouse resume, and production line work is not the same as outdoor labor.
-Your document should reflect whether the role is more site-based, shift-based, machine-based, or logistics-based.
+A construction site resume should not read exactly like a warehouse resume, and production line work is not the same as outdoor labor.
+Your document should reflect whether the role is mainly site-based, shift-based, machine-based, or logistics-based.

 See Quick rule